joelparkerhenderson/vision-statements-and-mission-statements/README.md

 ## Teach for America

 One day, all children in this nation will have the opportunity to attain an excellent education.

+## Tesla

+Mission: Our goal when we created Tesla a decade ago was the same as it is today: to accelerate the advent of sustainable transport by bringing compelling mass market electric cars to market as soon as possible.

 ## The Nature Conservancy